 Black Friday is a day where retailers offer their customers a discount to get them spending in the buildup to Christmas.

-It’s official date this year is Friday 27th November 2020, although a lot of retailers will be offering discounts throughout the month.
-Black Friday began in the 1950s in Philadelphia, United States, but arrived on scene in the United Kingdom much later.
+The official date this year is Friday 26th November 2021, although a lot of retailers will be offering discounts throughout the month.
+Black Friday began in the 1950s in Philadelphia, United States, but arrived on the scene in the United Kingdom much later.
 Amazon introduced Black Friday to their UK customers in 2010 and then it has become bigger and bigger ever since.

 Why is Black Friday important?